How To Dry & Preserve Flowers Inside Books

 Why Dry Flowers in Books?

-Before we delve into the nitty-gritty of the process, it’s worth understanding why drying flowers inside books is a popular choice.
+Before we get into the details, let’s talk about why drying flowers inside books is such a popular method.

-Beyond its simplicity and low cost, this method allows you to create pressed flowers that retain their shapes, colors, and textures remarkably well.
+Beyond its simplicity and low cost, this method allows you to create pressed flowers that retain their shapes, colors, and textures very well.

 The weight of the books helps flatten the petals, while the absorbent pages help the drying process without ruining the petals.

-With just a few materials and a bit of patience, you can transform your favorite flowers into charming keepsakes that serve as a testament to the enduring allure of nature.
+With just a few materials and a bit of patience, you can transform your favorite flowers into charming keepsakes that you can use for your crafts.

 1. Choosing the Right Flowers